MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

 5. When you’re done, do one of the following:

-     - If you don't want to add additional users to the trial, go to the next section: [Create a Common Data Service (CDS) environment](#cds)
+     - If you don't want to add additional users to the trial, go to: [Step 2: Create a Common Data Service (CDS) environment](#cds)

      - If you want to add additional users, see the procedures below.